-Throughout the year, you’ll study at The Cass – our renowned art and design centre situated in the heart of London.
+Throughout the year, you’ll study at the School of Art, Architecture and Design – our renowned art and design centre situated in the heart of London.
 Here, you’ll experience a multi-disciplinary studio environment where fashion, textiles and jewellery work in close proximity.
 This not only recreates the dynamic environment of haute-couture fashion houses, it also exposes you to the broader industry and the inspiring influence of these related disciplines.
 You'll benefit from regular feedback through one-to-one and group tutorials, seminars and critiques.

 There are opportunities to collaborate with fellow students as well as ongoing live projects, international industry competitions and the chance to visit and participate in industry fashion events.

 As a final year student, you will have the opportunity to carry out an in-depth exploration of a topic of your choice in your dissertation.
 Our dissertation students all belong to a themed dissertation studio, which offers a supportive group context for planning and writing your dissertation, and specific academic tutoring about how to manage the project.

 You will be assessed via a portfolio of project work and written work.
 There are no examinations on the course.

 We are planning to return to our usual ways of teaching this autumn including on-campus activities for your course.
 However, it's still unclear what the government requirements on social distancing and other restrictions might be, so please keep an eye on our Covid-19 pages for further updates as we get closer to the start of the autumn term.

 In addition to the University's standard entry requirements, you should have one of the following: